-We’ve shared the answers to the common questions we get at this time of year to help you get your Easter payroll sorted early.
+To show you you’re not alone in your struggles, MYOB has shared the answers to the common questions they get at this time of year to help you get your Easter payroll sorted early.

 If you normally process payroll on Friday or Monday, you’ll need to do it earlier, on a day when banks are open to make sure your staff get paid in time.

 Provided you’ve given your employee adequate notice, and it’s written in their Employment Agreement, you can expect them to work on Good Friday and Easter Monday.

 While Easter Sunday is not a public holiday, you do need to let your employees know that they have the right to refuse to work.

 If an employee works a public holiday, they’re entitled to be paid at least time and a half for the hours worked.
 And, if the public holiday happens to fall on a day they normally work, they’re also entitled to an alternative holiday day (day in lieu).